Pando - (I Spread)

-Pando welcomes visitors coming to the Fish Lake Basin from the southwest on SR-25.
+Located in central Utah on the Fishlake National Forest, Pando is approximately 1 mile southwest of Fish Lake on State Highway 25.
 In the summer the green, fluttering leaves symbolize the relief from summer’s heat that you get coming to the basin.
 In autumn the oranges and yellows of the leaves as they change color give a hint of the fall spectacular that is the Fish Lake Basin.

 If you're looking for more information about Aspen trees, check out these additional sources: